shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     <div class="fragment current-only" data-code-block="2" data-code-focus="3"></div>
     <div class="fragment current-only" data-code-block="2" data-code-focus="3,9"></div>
     <aside class="notes"
-        <b>We are going to add the shadow DOM to the component MyNameIs that we saw earlier.</b>
+        <b>We are going to add the shadow DOM to the component MyNameIs that we saw earlier and that is really simple.</b>
         <ul>
             <li>First we use attachShadow method to create the shadowRoot, which is the node that encapsulates your component.
 There are two modes, opened and closed.
 In the open mode you can access the shadow root from the outside, in the closed mode you cannot.</li>
-            <li>Then when we refer to the dom, we need to refer to the shadow root but the rest is the same</li>
+            <li>Then when we refer to the dom, we need to refer to the shadowroot but the rest is the same</li>
         </ul>
         <b>Let's see a demo</b>
     </aside>